Frequently Asked Questions about PFAS Contamination of Water

 Is it safe to use a humidifier?

-If you use a humidifier, only use distilled bottled water.
+If you use a humidifier, use only use water from a safe source.